 - Hiking is a relaxing and environmentally-friendly way of getting to know Andorra and take in its stunning scenery.

-Hiking is a relatively low equipment activity, but we can still help you find the right boots or pack for your hiking treks.
-Our staff loves getting outdoors just as much as our guests — and we’re always happy to help you plan your hiking excursions.
+This is a relatively low equipment activity, but we can still help you find the right boots or pack for your treks.
+Our staff loves getting outdoors just as much as our guests — and we’re always happy to help you plan your excursions.

-Book your stay with us today for a mid-year getaway full of exciting summer activities, viewing spectacular vistas and discovering breathtaking scenery while hiking in Andorra.
+Book your stay with us today for a mid-year getaway full of exciting summer activities, viewing spectacular vistas and discovering breathtaking scenery and adventures in Andorra.

 Feature Image: Grandvalira